Your mission, if you choose to accept, is to acknowledge that real food takes time. And then some.

 Finding the Balance

-That’s why my top 10 steps to Kitchen Stewardship are truly the best tips I have for saving money while switching to totally nourishing foods and eco-friendly habits.
-It doesn’t get any better than homemade yogurt, homemade chicken stock, using dry beans, and making homemade cleaners.
+That’s why my top 10 steps to Kitchen Stewardship® are truly the best tips I have for saving money while switching to totally nourishing foods and eco-friendly habits.
+It doesn’t get any better than homemade yogurt, homemade chicken bone broth, using dry beans, and making homemade cleaners.
 If you really want to enter into the frugal, natural, real food life – you have to start there.

 Beyond the basics, things start to get more complicated.

 I can teach you how to find nuts for less expensive prices, but I can’t tell you that a pound of nuts is going to cost less than that pound bag of pretzels.
 I can show you how to make gluten-free baked goods from scratch, but I can’t make GF flours cost less than whole wheat flour or cheap white bread.